What is a broken email?

 - Gaps are appearing under your images

-Check to make sure images are working, and what your email looks like with images-off, in Litmus Checklist.
+Check to make sure images are working, and what your email looks like with images-off, using Litmus Email Testing.

 You may have worked with your designer to create an amazing custom font—only to have it not show up in your email.
 This may be because you’re not using a web-safe or system font, which has support across all clients and is generally installed on most computers.

-For more on tips on typography, check out our ultimate guide.
+For more tips on typography, check out our ultimate guide.

 Responsive design is the new norm, especially now that Gmail supports it.
 Responsive emails rely on media queries—or @media rules in code—to work properly.
 Media queries are a special set of CSS styles that act like conditional statements or dynamic rules.
 Carefully planned, they can help make emails more usable on different screen sizes.
 Media queries aren’t supported everywhere, so keep that in mind when designing.

-The Fix: Even if you haven’t chosen to use responsive design, there are ways to make sure your email is readable and actionable for all of your subscriber audience.
+Even if you haven’t chosen to use responsive design, there are ways to make sure your email is accessible, readable, and actionable for all of your subscriber audience.

 - Enlarging fonts: We recommend a 14px minimum for body copy and 22px for headlines so that your email is readable on small screens.